Accident kills a pedestrian closing a stretch of Federal Boulevard

 The Adams County Sheriff's Office confirms a deadly auto-pedestrian accident occurred just after 4 A.M.
 Wednesday closing Federal Boulevard southbound at 64th Avenue and northbound at Interstate 76.

 The driver involved in the accident stayed on the scene.
-Colorado State Patrol is conducting the investigation.
+Colorado State Patrol conducted the investigation.

-Law enforcement told the CBS Colorado Desk to expect the closure to stay in place for at least the first part of the Wednesday morning commute.

-While traffic is being diverted at I-76, law enforcement encourages drivers to get off at 64th Ave. southbound and 55th Ave. northbound to help with traffic flow.
+Federal Blvd. reopened in both directions just after 7:15 A.M Wednesday morning.

 Thanks for reading CBS NEWS.